 Coffs Harbour

-The Coffs Harbour gathering brought together approximately 19 attendees from the Clarence, Macksville and Coffs areas.
-It took place at C.ex Coffs with an appreciated morning tea.
+The Coffs Harbour gathering brought together another 20 widows from Clarence, Macksville and Coffs Harbour at the C.ex Coffs.

-“It’s good to have this.
+Widows described the experience as both lovely and moving, with clear visibility of the service allowing participants to feel closely connected to proceedings in Sydney.
+As one widow shared, “it’s good to have this.
 People can’t go to Sydney, it’s good to be able to watch the service with everyone.”
-Some gatherings allowed widows from various locations to gather, which they don’t often get the opportunity to do, reinforcing the importance and significance of the livestream.
+This gathering allowed widows from various locations to gather, which they don’t often get the opportunity to do, reinforcing the importance and significance of the livestream.

-Several attendees brought the crosses they received in their last Guild Digest, enabling them to lay their crosses in the Field miles away from Sydney.
-“We were glad to be part of it,” said one attendee.
+Several widows brought the crosses they received in their last Guild Digest, enabling them to lay their crosses in the Field miles away from Sydney.
+“We were glad to be part of it,” reflected a local widow.

-Over the last five years, the livestreaming of the ANZAC Field of Remembrance has proven to be an inclusive way for war widows across NSW to take part in remembrance, regardless of age, location, or mobility.
-We encourage members to join again next year, whether in person or virtually as we continue this yearly tradition.
+Over the last five years, the livestreaming of the ANZAC Field of Remembrance has grown and is proving to be an important way for war widows to take part in remembrance, regardless of age, location, or mobility.
+We encourage widows to join again next year, whether in person or virtually, and social club coordinators to reach out to our team to organise a gathering in their area, as we continue this yearly tradition.